-Teachers are to follow the condensed Kapow PSHE scheme of work to inform their planning and may supplement their lessons using other Resource sites appropriate to the topic, such as My Body is My Body, Twinkl and Clever Never Goes.
+Teachers are to follow the Condensed Kapow PSHE Scheme of Work to inform their planning (See Appendix 1).
 Teachers are to both use and adapt the sample lesson plans to ensure content is appropriate for all members of their class and the learning intentions are accessible.
+Additional resources may be used from My Body is My Body, Twinkl and Clever Never Goes as appropriate to the year group and any issues arising.

-Throughout the school we provide a spiral curriculum to ensure pupils are taught key aspects of PSHE at a relevant and age appropriate level and in line with their continuing personal, social and emotional development.
+Throughout the school we provide a spiral curriculum to ensure pupils are taught key aspects of PHSE at a relevant and age-appropriate level and in line with their continuing personal, social and emotional development.